Topics on this page

 Intrusion Prevention events

-By default, Workload Security collects Firewall and Intrusion Prevention event logs from the Deep Security Agents at every heartbeat.
+By default, Workload Security collects Firewall and Intrusion Prevention event logs from the agents at every heartbeat.
 Once collected by Workload Security, event logs are kept for a period of time which can be configured.
 The default setting is one week.
 You can configure event logging for individual rules as required.
 (See Configure event logging for rules.)

 Event tagging can help you to sort events.
 You can manually apply tags to events or automatically tag them.
 You can also use the auto-tagging feature to group and label multiple events.
 For more information on event tagging, see Apply tags to identify and group events.